Classification

 Supply Chain

-Shelf Life- Shelf life is highly sensitive to temperature excursions, freezer burn, and packaging moisture barrier performance.
+Shelf Life- Shelf life is highly sensitive to cold-chain excursions; temperature logging and rapid transfer at port/warehouse reduce quality loss and rejection risk

 Freight IntensityHigh